wp-plugins/social-media-widget/readme.txt

 For help, please go to my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Forums</a> and ask whatever questions you need!

 == Changelog ==
+= 2.9 =

+* Added support for Steam, Google Talk, Pandora, Hulu, Ebay, Flixster, IMDb, BandCamp, UStream.tv
+* Removed default URLs (they were causing confusion for some)
+* CSS tweaks
+* Removed strip_tags() from the image caption field for help with translations using qTranslate
+* Separated Admin Widget Panel into groups based on icon type
+* Changed Donation button to point to new Paypal account for Precision Web Development & Consulting -- My new web development company that I'm merging Social Media Widget in to
+* Staging for version 3.0

 = 2.8.2 =

 * A quick fix to attempt to resolve some validation issues in my code.